Opportunities

 M.ENG.

-We are actively seeking M.Eng. students for research activities during Spring 2025.
+We are actively seeking M.Eng. students for research activities during Fall 2025.
 Please apply here.
 Additional projects supervised directly by Prof. Peck can be found here.
 Please reach out to him individually regarding those.

 Project Areas: